Who We Are

 Pierre-Antoine Gourraud

 Pierre-Antoine Gourraud is assistant professor in the University of California, San Francisco, Department of Neurology.
 He is a former student of the Ecole Normale Supérieure de Lyon.
 After receiving an M.P.H. from University Paris XIII in 2002, he got his Ph.D. in Immunogenetic Epidemiology and Public Health from Toulouse University in 2005.
 Soon afterward, he obtained a joint appointment at the Toulouse Hospitals and the Toulouse University in the Department of Public Health.
-He was in charge of consultation service in the Epidemiology unit of the hospital for 2 years.
-He relocated to the United States to do his postdoctoral research in neuroimmunogenetics of multiple sclerosis at UCSF.
+He soon relocated to the United States to do his postdoctoral research in neuroimmunogenetics of multiple sclerosis at UCSF.
 In 2011, he joined the UCSF faculty.
 Dr Gourraud has established numerous research collaborations with investigators from all over the world: He developed bioinformatics tools for the study of MHC microsatellites for the dbMHC website at the National Center for Biotechnology Information, performed numerous genetic association studies on various diseases (rheumatoid arthritis, multiple sclerosis, and leukemia), and also conducted population genetics analyses of European populations (HLA and KIR genes).
 He developed software dedicated to statistical genetics in the estimation of linkage disequilibrium (Estihaplo) and designed an algorithm to help search for hematopoietic stem cell donors for the treatment of hematological diseases (Easymatch).
 In 2008, Dr. Gourraud received an undergraduate degree with honors in Philosophy from Toulouse Catholic University, which reinforced his interest in the ethical, legal, and social implications of genetics research.
-More than 60 publications and patents attest to his achievements thus far and hold promise for future basic science and innovative applications.

 May Han